Where will you go for eternity?

 A true Christian is not to remain carnal in mind and affections.
 We are to pursue holiness.
 A believer in Christ, hungers for righteousness and seeks to be pleasing in obedience to the Father.
 (Hebrews 12:14).
 This proof is extremely telling regarding ones salvation as well as their spiritual maturity.
 Do we love darkness?
 Do we rejoice in sinfulness?
 These things are to be rejected by the true child of God.

 There are certain doctrines and teachings in Scripture that cannot be breached.
 The failure to hold to the "Essentials" will result in heresy, false doctrine, and false hope.
-Martin Luther once said, "If you have the wrong God in the end you meet the Devil".
+One of the reformers once said, "If you have the wrong God in the end you meet the Devil".
 Thus, it is essential that we have the right God (Father, Son, and Holy Spirit).
 That we believe in the true identity of Jesus Christ, being fully God and fully man.

 We must believe that the Bible is the word of God and the final authority for all of faith and practice.
 We will have no foundation otherwise.
 Believing, therefore, that the Bible is inerrant, infallible, and inspired is essential.
 For without it we would not know God at all.
 Also, we must believe in a proper view of salvation.
 In other words, it is by grace through faith that we are saved and not by human works lest we boast in ourselves.
 (Eph.
 2.8; Tit.
 3.4-7).

 These proofs are never to be mistaken as works.
 That is, that none of the above mentioned are offered as works which prove that we have earned the right to be saved.
 Rather, we are saved by nothing more than sovereign grace.
 Assurance is a miracle of God and it is reserved for the child of God.
 For the Christian, we have the blessed promise of assurance and that we can know for certain whether we are saved or not.
-I have found great comfort in these verses:
+Below are two powerful verses on assurance that you can take comfort in:

 "I write these things to you who believe in the name of the Son of God that you may know that you have eternal life" (1 John 5.13).